navid-divan/onyx-proof/README.md

 # Onyx Privacy Machine-Checked Proof

-This repository contains an [EasyCrypt](https://www.easycrypt.info/) machine-checked proof that **Onyx** satisfies **Persistent Coercion Resistance (PCR)**, the privacy notion introduced in the submitted associated paperz.
+This repository contains an [EasyCrypt](https://www.easycrypt.info/) machine-checked proof that **Onyx** satisfies **Persistent Coercion Resistance (PCR)**, the privacy notion introduced in the submitted associated paper.
 The proof formalises Persistent Coercion Resistance implies classical Coercion Resistance (`PCR ⇒ CR`), and `Onyx satisfies PCR` via a six-step hybrid argument H0 → H1 → H2 → H3 → H4 → H5, each transition reducing to a primitive security assumption (dFHE deniability / IND-CPA, NIZK randomness-deniability / ZK, UT simulation-security, MixNet shuffle ZK, MixNet distributed-decryption simulation, and quantum collision-resistance of the hash).

 ## Running and verifying

-The project is verified by the shell script, from any directory:
+Our proof can be verified by the shell script, from any directory:

 ```sh
 bash run.sh